okhosting/awesome-communication/README.md

 * [Botfront](https://botfront.io/rasa/) -Create Rasa Virtual Assistants with Botfront Open Source.

-* [Xatkit](https://xatkit.com/) - Xatkit is a generic and extensible platform for developing all kinds of digital assistants.
-Create your own or let us help you build a custom-made bot able to work with any service you need.

 * [VISEO](https://bot.viseo.io/) - A modular and easy to use opensource bot maker.

 * [Botonic](https://botonic.io/) - Build Amazing Chatbots for any Platform with Node and React.

-* [Tekos](https://tekos.co/) - Next-Generation Collaboration & Business Proccess Automation.

 * [DeepPavlov](http://deeppavlov.ai/) -  An open source conversational AI framework.
 DeepPavlov makes it easy for beginners and experts to create dialogue systems.

 * [Botshot](https://github.com/botshot/botshot) - Botshot is a Python/Django framework for building stateful chatbots and conversational interfaces.

-* [Microsoft Bot Framework](https://dev.botframework.com/) - A comprehensive framework for building enterprise-grade conversational AI experiences.

 * [Stealth](https://hellostealth.org/) -  Stealth is an open source Ruby framework for voice and text chatbots.